cristinanegrean/spring-cloud-stream-kafka/README.md

 }
 ```

-The `status` field tells you whether the message contains a creation or a update of a dress using the values `CREATED` or `UPDATED` respectively.
+The `eventType` field tells you whether the message contains a creation or a update of a dress using the values `CREATED` or `UPDATED` respectively.
 The `payload_key` will always have the same value as the `id` field of the contained dress.

 ##### Rating message format
 Example message: